Speaking Up About Gym Accessibility

 Why I Talk About Gym Accessibility

 Lately, I keep going viral on TikTok and Instagram for speaking up about gym accessibility.
-And with that visibility comes hate.

 People tell me I'm a fraud because I'm a fat personal trainer.
 They say I don't belong in fitness.
 They think my body disqualifies me from advocating for health and inclusivity.